 Grilling our vegetables is one of my favorite ways to sneak a bunch of veggies into our diet.
-Plus, since our garden is doing well this year (thanks to our fun deer fence!), we are loving all the vegetable varieties!
+Plus, since our garden has been doing well this year (thanks to our fun deer fence!), we are loving all the vegetable varieties!

 My kiddos love them too and seem to be more willing to try if they are grilled or roasted.
 Not to mention that this makes a VERY easy grilling side dish.
 Success!